Last updated June 20th, 2023.

 A robust Philippine economy is simply icing on top of a metaphorical cake filled with positive demographic trends and rising demand for homes.

-Foreigners can own condominium units, apartments, or part of any multistory building in the Philippines.
-The only limit is that the total number of foreign owned units in a single building cannot exceed 40%.
+Foreigners can make some types of real estate investments in the Philippines, such as condominium units, apartments, or part of any multistory building.
+However, the total number of foreign-owned units in a single building cannot exceed 40%.

-You cannot truly own land in the Philippines as a foreigner though.
+Another limit: You cannot truly buy land in the Philippines as a foreigner.
 Land ownership is reserved for local citizens only.

-Foreigners can even buy houses and other buildings under their own name.
-However, the land any structure sits on must either be owned by a Philippine citizen or leased from one.
+Foreigners can buy houses and other buildings under their own name, but the land any structure sits on must either be owned by a Philippine citizen or leased from one.

-Companies that hold land can only be up to 40% foreign owned.
+Companies that hold land can only be up to 40% owned by foreign citizens.
 Fortunately, you can structure a company and keep control in practice through different share classes and directors.

 How Much are Property Taxes in the Philippines?